Many students think that PHD and doctorate are the same thing, but in reality there are some differences between these two postgraduate studies.

 Although there are some differences between PHD and doctorate, the entry requirements for these two postgraduate programmes are the same.
 To access them, it is essential to have an official Master's or Master's degree.

 But...
 How do you know if a Master's degree is officially recognised?
 Especially if you want to study a postgraduate programme abroad, it can be difficult to distinguish between officially recognised master's degrees and those that are not.
 In this regard, any school or university that offers an official Master's degree should indicate this in the description of the course programme.

-This is the case, for example, of our Master's Degree in Design and Communication.
-If you access the link and consult the detailed information on the programme, you will see that it is an official master's degree that allows subsequent access to a doctoral programme in the field of communication and design.
+This is the case, for example, of our University Master in Design and Communication, an official master's degree that allows subsequent access to a doctoral programme in the field of communication and design.

 Official master's degree in Spain

 The official master's degree is an excellent training option for students with a bachelor's degree who wish to continue their postgraduate studies.
 Among the different options that exist, studying a Master's degree abroad is highly recommended and doing so in Spain, a country with a wide cultural offer and an advanced training system, is a guarantee of success.

 Many students come to our country from all over the world to study an official master's degree.
 In fact, every year our school receives hundreds of foreign students who contribute to the creation of an open and plural space.
 Elisava thrives in a multicultural, highly innovative and constantly changing society.

 In recent years, there has been a growing demand for students from LATAM countries such as Mexico, Colombia and Peru.
 One of the main advantages of students from these countries is that they already have a good command of the language.
 Therefore, the process of adapting to the new country is much easier.